 7. Risk of Diarrhea

 I rarely experience an upset stomach in my home country.
 In Boracay though this usually happens to me a few times a year.
-This is mostly because of the tropical climate, since it makes food deteriorate a lot faster.
+This is mostly because of the tropical climate, as it makes food deteriorate fast.

 An excellent medicine I’ve found to quickly stop any upset in my stomach is Diatab.
 Diatab is available in all pharmacies on the island and has stopped diarrhea in its tracks for me several times.